fansilet-roles/mpath/README.md

 Example Playbook
 ----------------

-Here is a sample of playbook to install and mount multipath device:
+Here is a playbook sample.
+This playbook will  install and mount multipath device on somehost:

 ```
 - name: "Deploy | Running isca0.mpath role"